Who Is This Credit Card Best For?

 You can maximize your rewards from this card by first spending at least $1,000 within the first three months in order to snag the bonus.
 Make sure to use your card for all JetBlue purchases, and when you go to the grocery store or to a restaurant.
 Finally, don’t be tempted to carry a balance on this card—the rewards won’t be worth it if you have to pay interest.

 JetBlue Card’s Other Features

-Barclays provides industry-standard security features like $0 fraud liability protection if your card is ever used to make unauthorized purchases.
+The JetBlue Card comes with industry-standard security features like $0 fraud liability protection if your card is ever used to make unauthorized purchases.
 It doesn’t offer anything special, such as credit monitoring, virtual card numbers, or card locking.

-JetBlue Card’s Fees & Finance Charges
+JetBlue Card’s Fees

 The JetBlue Card charges standard transaction and penalty fees, most of which are avoidable.
 If you travel abroad, you'll enjoy not paying extra for foreign transactions, too.
 It is notable that this card offers an introductory, interest-free balance transfer period.
-If you’re looking specifically for a balance transfer card, there are better options, but if a balance transfer is something you’d like in addition to airline benefits, this card may work for you.
+If you’re looking specifically for a balance transfer card, there are better options, but if a balance transfer is something you’d like in addition to earning airline rewards, this card may work for you.